2018 CRANE COUNT for Fruitgrowers Reservoir in Hart’s Basin – in Eckert, Colorado

 In the Spring, Sandhill Cranes tend to land at the Reservoir after 3:30 p.m (MDT) and may land as late as sunset, and on rare special nights have been known to land after dark.
 Liftoff generally occurs after 9:00 am (MDT) – usually after the mid-morning winds provide an uplift to help give them the elevation to clear the Grand Mesa.

 We try to count Sandhill Cranes every evening anywhere they may roost along Fruitgrowers Reservoir.
 This is an informal process, but we try to be as accurate and honest with you (and ourselves) as we can.
 There are a handful of us counters who rely on each other.
-Some evenings we get better counts than others, and on evenings where we are not sure we look to others for insight.
-JW = Jim Wallace count.
+Some evenings we get better counts than other.

 We post previous years’ counts on the web site.
 This information is best viewed as anecdotal information that suggest trends and offer the observations and biases of your reporter(s).